 Unfortunately Archie has become a bit fearful of children, so we need to stop them from trying to pet him, which is difficult because he looks like an adorable little cartoon character.

 Did you have to quarantine your dog?

 No. Dogs from Canada or the U.S. just need a Health Certificate to visit the EU.
-(I’m writing a post detailing that process which will be up soon.)
+I’ve explained it all in teh book.
 We did spend a ton of money ($300) on a blood test to qualify him for entry to Ireland, though now it looks like we won’t even be going there.
-Drats!
+Typical.

 What about school for your daughter?

 We were already homeschooling, so there’s not a huge change.
 Learning history and culture naturally on the road has been incredible.